madhusudanabburu/madhusudanabburu.github.io/docs/src/index.md

   details: Detailed steps on setting up Docker with Kubernetes on Macbook Pro
 - title: Kubeflow Setup and Configuration
   details: Detailed setup steps for Kubeflow and configuration
-- title: First Machine Learning Pipeline
+- title: Machine Learning Pipeline
   details: Setting up our very first ML Pipeline on Kubeflow
 footer:
 ---